sumayyanaseem/VirtualTradingApplication/res/DESIGN-README.txt

 CURRENT DESIGN:(Using MVC Pattern)
 ******************************************************************************************************************************************************************
 TradingMVC.java is the starting point of application.
+It takes two argumnets -GUI or Console to decide which type of view is being asked by the user.
 Text based UI's View object - displays output messages to user.
 It uses System.out stream.
 GUI based view object - creating frames, generates panels, displays pop ups.
 Controller takes user input and uses view Object to display messages to user.
 Hence, controller Object is created using System.in stream and view Object.